Knights of Columbus

 Sharing your personal data

-We share your personal data with the relevant subordinate units of the Knights of Columbus from the jurisdiction that you reside in such as local and state councils, and other entities based in your jurisdiction that operate with the consent of the Knights of Columbus, as well as with IT companies that manage infrastructure for the Knights of Columbus.
+We share your personal data with the relevant subordinate units of the Knights of Columbus from the jurisdiction that you reside in such as local and state councils, with other entities based in your jurisdiction that operate with the consent of the Knights of Columbus, with IT companies that manage infrastructure for the Knights of Columbus.
 Your personal data will always be treated as strictly confidential.

 How long do we keep your personal data?

 The Knights of Columbus retains your data as long as it is necessary to provide you membership in the organization and for historical research and statistical purposes.
 You have the right to request the erasure of your data by contacting our Data Protection Officer at email@example.com.